If you're applying for new jobs after termination, you may be wondering whether a previous employer can say that you were fired.

 When an Employer Can Say You Were Fired

-In most cases, the hassle of the court process and the surrounding legal fees aren't worth it.
+In many cases, the hassle of the court process and the surrounding legal fees won't be worth it.

 What Information Employers Typically Share

-Fortunately, most employers will be very cautious about sharing any information that might be harmful to a former worker for fear of legal repercussions.
-Many organizations limit their staff to providing only dates of employment and job titles when inquiries are made about past employees.
+Fortunately, most employers will be cautious about sharing any information that might be harmful to a former worker for fear of legal repercussions.
+Many organizations have policies that limit their staff to providing only dates of employment and job titles when inquiries are made about past employees.